ChurchApps/Docker/README.md

 2- Copy sample.env to .env and edit the variables as you wish

+This is a Full stack file , in case you want to remove a feature, for example B1 or StreamingLive you can comment the feature block from the composer file , or uncomment it to add it .

 ### Additional Commands
 After cloning this repo to a local directory, you can either use docker-compose to start all the microservices of a project, or you can use docker commands in each directory to start each docker microservice from its docker file.